OilerNetwork/pitchlake-launcher/README.md

 ### 3. Setting up the environment variables

+[Incorrect step numbering, also it is not clear what values and where to insert from Argent]
 - Create a `.env` file in the root of the repo, using the `.env.example` as a template.
 - Paste in the Argent wallet values from the previous step and fill in the rest of the values
 - Paste in the vault contract class hash